NtapeKnoxSiwale/BuzzBuzz-Store/README.md

 This repository contains the backend code for an e-commerce website.
 The backend is built using the MangoDB database to store and manage the website's data.

-Getting Started
+## Getting Started

 These instructions will help you set up the project on your local machine for development and testing purposes.

-Prerequisites
+## Prerequisites

-Node.js
+- Node.js
-MangoDB
+- MangoDB

-Installation
+## Installation

-Clone the repository: git clone https://github.com/[username]/e-commerce-backend.git Install the dependencies: npm install
+1. Clone the repository: `git clone https://github.com/NtapeKnoxSiwale/e-commerce-backend.git`
+2. Install the dependencies: `yarn install`
-Start the server: npm start
+3. Start the backend server: `yarn start`

-API Endpoints
+## API Endpoints

-The following API endpoints are available:
+The following API endpoints are available

+- `/api/v2/products`: Returns a list of all products
+- `/api/v2/product/new`: Enter a new product
+- `/api/v2/product/review`: Return the product review
-/api/products: Returns a list of all products /api/products/:id: Returns a single product with the specified id /api/orders: Returns a list of all orders /api/orders/:id: Returns a single order with the specified id Built With
+- `/api/v2/product/:id`: Returns a single product with the specified `id`
+- `/api/orders`: Returns a list of all orders
+- `/api/orders/:id`: Returns a single order with the specified `id`
+- `api/v2/order/new`: Create an order

+## Built With

-Node.js
+- Node.js
-MangoDB
+- MangoDB

-Contributing
+## Contributing

 Contributions are welcome!
-Please follow the contributing guidelines for more information.